czhou578/llm-god/readme.md

 - ChatGPT
 - Google Gemini
 - Anthropic Claude
+- LMArena
 - Perplexity
 - X.ai Grok
 - DeepSeek

 ## Downloading the App for Personal Use

-Go to the Releases section, and download the .exe.
+Go to the Releases section, and download the Setup.exe.
 It is going to say that Microsoft has flagged this as untrusted.
 Windows codesigning has not been done yet, so for now, ignore the warning and proceed to installation.

 The app should open immediately after you bypass the warning and you can add the desktop shortcut to your computer!